vtexdocs/dev-portal-content/docs/vtex-io/Reference/vtex-io-documentation-vtex-io-cli-installation-and-command-reference/vtex-io-documentation-vtex-io-cli-usage.md

 ![Init command](https://cdn.jsdelivr.net/gh/vtexdocs/dev-portal-content@main/images/vtex-io-documentation-vtex-io-cli-usage-5.png)

-For example, choose the `store` option to start developing a store theme app.
+For example, choose the `store` option to start developing a Store Theme app.
 This will clone the [Store Theme](https://github.com/vtex-apps/store) boilerplate app to your local files.

 ## Developing locally